Keksuccino/docs_fancymenu/preload-layouts.md

 This is mostly needed for high resolution images, audio files and web resources in general.

 Pre-loading resources can help to remove possible image flickering or audio files not starting fast enough.

+It is also recommended to pre-load animations (FMA files) to make it play smoothly and not lag or show a black screen when first loaded.

 # Add Resources to the Pre-Loader